FormidableLabs/react-native-zephyr/docs/default-handlers.md

 ## Flex Properties

-Style Buddy provides some helpful flexbox helpers out of the box.
+Zephyr provides some helpful flexbox helpers out of the box.
 Of note:

 - `flex:1`, `flex:auto`, `flex:initial`, `flex:auto`, and `flex:none` provide some presets for flex sizing.
 (E.g., `flex:1` is often used to make an element fill all of its available space.)
 - `justify:` and `items:` classes let you control the `justifyContent` and `alignItems` properties (respectively).